 Mound (stool) layering Mound layering, also called stool layering, is used primarily on woody plants to stimulate rooting of new shoots.
 During the dormant season, the plant is cut back to one inch above ground level.
 Soil is then mounded over the new shoots as they emerge in spring.
 This method is best suited for apple and plum rootstocks, and gooseberries.

 Simple layering Simple layering consists of bending a stem down to the ground and covering it with soil, leaving the last 6 to 12 inches exposed.
 This tip is bent into a vertical position and staked in place.
 Wounding the area that ends up underground can stimulate rooting.
 This method is best suited for hazelnuts, forsythia, and honeysuckle.

 Tip layering Tip layering is a method commonly used on cane fruit, such as blackberries and raspberries.
-Tip layering consists of digging a small hole, 3 or 4 inches deep, and putting the tip of a cane into the hole and covering it with soil.
+Tip layering consists of digging a small hole, a few inches deep, and putting the tip of a cane into the hole and covering it with soil.
 At first, the tip will grow downward.
 Then, it will complete a U-turn in the soil and emerge aboveground.
 That bend will develop roots, allowing the new plant to be separated from the parent plant in spring and replanted elsewhere.